Sputtering is a Physical Vapor Deposition (PVD) technique used to deposit thin films of material onto a substrate.

 Recommended products

-Matsusada Precision offers power supply solutions for vacuum and deposition process applications.
-We also manufacture other products, such as electrostatic chucks and piezo drivers in semiconductor and FPD manufacturing equipment.
+Matsusada Precision offers a wide range of power supply solutions for vacuum and deposition processes.
+We also manufacture essential components such as electrostatic chuck power supplies and piezo drivers for semiconductor and FPD manufacturing equipment.

 - Front-End Semiconductor Manufacturing Process